Concord Casino Poker Room Review

 The Concord Casino is one of the newer entrants to the New Hampshire Poker Room scene, having just opened in the middle of 2019.
-It currently resides both above (tournament room) and below (cash and table games) The Draft sports bar on Main Street in Concord.
-The setup is a bit atypical, but we were told that it’s also temporary.
-The Concord Casino is currently seeking a much larger space to move into later this year.
+It currently resides below (cash and table games) The Draft sports bar on Main Street in Concord.
+While the casino recently expanded into the space beside The Draft, the poker room remains, sadly, subterranean.

 Setting and Non-Poker Amenities

 The Concord Casino is happily situated in downtown Concord.
 With numerous dining options, hotels, and cultural opportunities just steps away, the location is pretty ideal.
 We spent a wonderful night at the Hotel Concord, just a few blocks away, and can recommend it highly for those who are willing to pay a bit more for a nice room in a lovely spot.
 It was a real treat to be able to stroll back to our hotel after a few hours of poker, rather than settling in for a long drive home.

 In the southern foothills of the White Mountains, Concord offers ample opportunities to enjoy the natural world.
 While there we took a short drive out to the Swope Loop Trail and enjoyed a short but challenging hike.
 The big payoff came about halfway through when we got a clear view of Long Loop Lake from the side of the hill.

 The Concord Casino building itself hosts The Draft sports bar on the main floor.
 The Draft offers a solid menu with everything from pub food to sandwiches, full dinners, pizza, and seafood.
 True to their name, the draft beer menu is truly impressive.
 We counted 24 beers on tap, including several excellent IPAs.
 The restaurant has even won a number of regional awards for their food.If you are looking for a smaller, more intimate, poker room in central New Hampshire, the Concord Casino offers an excellent choice.Click To Tweet